natalieswork/Riverscape/README.md

 2. Download the `.zip` file and extract it.
 3. Inside the extracted folder, find the `.app` file.
 4. Drag the `.app` file to your Applications folder to install it.
-5. Open your Applications folder and click on the game's icon to start playing.
+5. Open your Applications folder and double-click on the game's icon to start playing.
+You may need to change system settings to allow this file to run.

 These executables include all necessary files to run the game.